maetl/calyx/CONTRIBUTING.md

 - Fork the repo and make a new branch for your changes
 - Submit your branch as a pull request against the master branch

-If any aspects of your changes are ambiguous or unclear, use the pull request description to explain and provide further context (including code samples as necessary).
+If any aspects of your changes need further explanation, use the pull request description to provide further detail and context (including code samples as necessary).

-Please don’t bump the version as part of your changes (this happens separately).
+Please don’t bump the version as part of your pull request (this happens separately).

 ### Pull Request Checklist